 - More expensive than beginner options

-Blockstream Jade: Best Value
+Blockstream Jade: Best for Air-Gapped Signing

 - Most affordable open-source hardware wallet